kskrishnasangeeth/algopy/README.rst

-The idea behind this project is to solve Algorithm problems and puzzles in Python by following TDD and good programming guidelines such as using docstring , checking for PEP8 violations etc.
+The idea behind this project is to solve Algorithm problems and puzzles in Python by following TDD and good programming guidelines such as using docstring, checking for PEP8 violations etc.

+Test Driven Development (TDD) is an intutitve way of development in which we write Tests first and then write the implementation.
+Through codecov, we are tracking the code coveragee for tests and the expectation is 100% coverage.

 The key goal here is to learn by solving some of these problems yet at the same time write clean and elegant code.
 The problems are curated from